At Centre for Surgery, one of the most asked about procedures is forehead osteoma removal. But what exactly is it, and what does surgery involve?

 How is a forehead osteoma removed?

-There are numerous options available for surgical removal of a forehead osteoma.
+There are numerous options available for the surgical removal of a forehead osteoma.
 These include:

-- Minimal access method: this is often preferred for those who do not want an incision made directly over the osteoma and for those where the bone is not as hard.
-In this method, the incision is made within the hairline so it is not visible.
-The osteoma is scrapped off, and the raised area is flattened.
+This is often preferred for individuals who do not want an incision made directly over the osteoma and for those with less dense bone.
+In this method, the incision is made within the hairline, making it invisible.
+The osteoma is gently scraped off, and the raised area is flattened.

-Before osteoma removal surgery, you will have an in-depth consultation with your surgeon, who will be able to determine which method is more suitable and which method is preferred for you.
+Before osteoma removal surgery, you will have an in-depth consultation with your surgeon, who will be able to determine which method is most suitable and preferred for you.

 What happens after the operation?

 Forehead osteoma removal is considered a minimally invasive procedure.
-The majority of people are able to return to work the following day.
+The majority of people can return to work the following day.

-It is normal to experience some swelling around the osteoma removal area, which can be treated with an ice pack application.
+It is normal to experience some swelling around the area where the osteoma was removed, which can be alleviated with the application of an ice pack.
 You may also experience some mild pain and discomfort.
 Your surgeon will be able to give you medication to help alleviate any symptoms.

 Are you interested in forehead osteoma removal?
 Centre for Surgery currently offers this procedure.
 Contact us today to find out more or to book a consultation.